opendocsg/slw-judgments-backfill/2011_SGCA_55/report.md

 **Introduction**

 1       The appellants (“the Appellants”) are a group of 21 investors in derivative credit-linked notes called “DBS High Notes 5” (“the HN5”) which were issued by the respondent, DBS Bank Ltd (“the Respondent”).
 In Originating Summons No 774 of 2009 (“the OS”), they brought proceedings against the Respondent, on behalf of themselves as well as 192 other plaintiffs listed in the Schedule to the OS (“the 192 other plaintiffs”), for the refund of the entire capital sum which they and the 192 other plaintiffs had lost in investing in the HN5 (less the amount of interest received thereon) consequent upon the bankruptcy on 15 September 2008 of Lehman Brothers Holdings Inc (“Lehman”), one of the reference entities to which the HN5 were linked.
-The High Court judge (“the Judge”) dismissed the Appellants’ action (see _Soon Kok Tiang and others v DBS Bank Ltd and another matter_ [2011] 2 SLR 716 (“the HC Judgment”)).
+The High Court judge (“the Judge”) dismissed the Appellants’ action (see _Soon Kok Tiang and others v DBS Bank Ltd and another matter_ <span class="citation">[2011] 2 SLR 716</span> (“the HC Judgment”)).
 The Appellants then brought the present appeal.
 We should mention, as a preliminary point, that prior to the hearing of this appeal, two of the 192 other plaintiffs withdrew from the appeal.
 The Appellants accordingly applied to this court (via Summons No 2274 of 2011) for leave to amend the OS by deleting the names of those two plaintiffs from the Schedule to the OS.
 We allowed the application (which the Respondent consented to) with costs to the Respondent fixed at $300.

 **Background**